sweattep/modern_quotes/README.md

 >Although they underwent the pathological process of pneumonia, like most COVID-19 patients, they were blind spots for control interventions based on symptomatic case screening because they never developed symptoms.
 We did not find chronic asymptomatic carriers in our cohort.
 There have been no previous cases of human chronic carriers of coronaviruses, including SARS-CoV and MERS-CoV

 >Live vaccines, such as measles, MMR and Bacillus Calmette–Guérin (BCG), tend to lower risk (providing a protective influence)

+>Live attenuated vaccines take more time to develop because they rely on the amplification and weakening of the pathogenic attributes of the original virus.
+However, they can induce an immune response similar to that induced by a natural infection targeting several viral antigens, and are thus presumably more effective than the other vaccine types, although further studies are needed to provide the necessary evidence.
+Therefore, live attenuated vaccines are expected to be one of the most effective vaccines against different variants that may arise.